I have a lot of tickets that I want to get rid of. Bulk deleting them from the agent interface is taking too long. What can I do?

 There is no performance reason to delete old tickets in Deskpro.
 If you have over a million tickets and find that the agent interface is slow, enable ticket archiving to restore performance.

 Think carefully before you delete old tickets.
-Doing this removes a valuable source of information to your agents, who can search your previous tickets to see if a problem has been reported before and how it was solved.
+Doing this removes a valuable source of information for your agents, who can search your previous tickets to see if a problem has been reported before and how it was solved.

-However, if you do need to delete existing tickets in bulk, you can do it using the Deskpro API.
+However, if you need to delete existing tickets in bulk, you can do it using the Deskpro API.
 This requires basic programming skills in any language that can send requests over HTTP.
-If you can't do this yourself, please contact firstname.lastname@example.org for a quote.
+If you can't do this yourself, please contact email@example.com for a quote.